-“The battledrum beats in the sky of the mind; aim is taken, and the wound is inflicted.
+“The battledrum beats in the space of the mind; aim is taken, and the wound is inflicted.